-Prep time 5 minutes, infusion is 8 hours or longer.
+Prep time is 5 minutes, the infusion is 8 hours or longer.
 Kabuki infuses the fruits for 72 hours!

 Ingredients For 5 Cocktails

-2. TASTE and adjust the sochu and liqueur as desired.
+2. TASTE and adjust the shochu and liqueur as desired.

 3. GARNISH as desired and serve in a red wine glass.

 Sochu, also spelled shochu, is a neutral grain spirit like vodka.
 But at half the proof of vodka, it’s a great solution to keep a crowd sober, longer.

 Shochu has a 24% alcohol content (double the alcohol content to get the proof), compared to vodka at 40% and saké at 15%.